Railroad Terms

 Mule

-A movable, hand-carried derail that is placed on either rail.
+A brakeman; a movable, hand-carried derail that is placed on either rail.

 A hand fired locomotive.